hmcts/chart-blobstorage/README.md

 ## Azure DevOps Builds

-Builds are run against the 'nonprod' AKS cluster.
+Builds are run against the 'cft-preview' AKS cluster.
+Any troubleshooting can be done within the chart-tests namespace on the cft-preview cluster.

 ### Pull Request Validation